kimdurante/gis-workshop-waml-template/content/layers.md

 ### Registering Data

-Create a csv file containing a **SourceID** and a **Label** for each layer in the collection.
-The SourceID contains the prefix string  '*branner:*', followed by an abbreviation of the collection name, followed by an underscore.

-The filename for the layer is appended to this prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
+Register data in Argo using a csv file containing a **SourceID** and a **Label** for each layer.
+The SourceID contains the prefix  '*branner:*', an abbreviation of the collection name, and an underscore.
+The filename is appended to the prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
 The Label is the title of the data layer.

 Format the csv as shown below: